Martin Kaymer: Professional career

+Developmental tours

 Kaymer played full-time on the EPD Tour in 2006 from February to August.
 He played in 14 tournaments and picked up five victories.
-He finished in the top 10 in all but two of the tournaments.
+He finished in the top-10 in all but two of the tournaments.
 Kaymer won the Order of Merit on the EPD Tour in 2006 by earning €26,664.

 Kaymer shot a round of 59 (−13) in the second round of the Habsburg Classic.
 This was his scorecard:

 Due to his success on the EPD Tour, Kaymer received an invitation to compete in and then won his first event as a professional on the Challenge Tour, the Vodafone Challenge in his native Germany.
 He played in eight events from August to October winning again a month later at the Open des Volcans in France.
 He ended up finishing 4th on the Order of Merit list despite playing in only eight events.
 In all he earned €93,321.
 He finished in the top 5 in six tournaments, and his worst finish was a 13th-place finish.
 Due to Kaymer's success on the Challenge Tour, he earned a European Tour card for 2007.